-- (16) Appoint committees, including standing committees, composed of members and other interested persons as may be designated in this compact and the bylaws. - (17) Provide and receive information from, and cooperate with, law enforcement agencies. - (18) Establish and elect an executive committee. - (19) Perform other functions as may be necessary or appropriate to achieve the purposes of this compact consistent with the state regulation of audiology and speech-language pathology licensure and practice. - (d) The Executive Committee.
-The executive committee shall have the power to act on behalf of the commission according to the terms of this compact.
-The executive committee shall be composed of 10 members as follows:
+- (16) Appoint committees, including standing committees composed of members and other interested persons designated in this compact and the bylaws. - (17) Provide and receive information from, and cooperate with, law enforcement agencies. - (18) Establish and elect an executive committee. - (19) Perform other functions necessary or appropriate to achieve the purposes of this compact consistent with the state regulation of audiology and speech-language pathology licensure and practice. - (d) The commission may not change or modify the laws of the member states which define the practice of audiology and speech-pathology in the respective states. - (e) The executive committee may act on behalf of the commission, within the powers of the commission, according to

-1 (1) Seven voting members who are elected by the commission from the current membership of the commission.
+L the terms of this compa ict.
+The executive committee shall be 2 composed of 1 0 men mbers as : follo)WS:

-- (2) Two ex-officio members, consisting of one nonvoting member from a recognized national audiology professional association and one nonvoting member from a recognized national speech-language pathology association. - (3) One ex-officio, nonvoting member from the recognized membership organization of the audiology and speech-language pathology licensing boards. - (e) The ex-officio members shall be selected by their respective organizations. - (1) The commission may remove any member of the executive committee as provided in bylaws. - (2) The executive committee shall meet at least annually. - (3) The executive committee shall have the following duties and responsibilities: - a.
-Recommend to the entire commission changes to the rules or bylaws, changes to this compact legislation, fees paid by compact member states such as annual dues, and any commission compact fee charged to licensees for the compact privilege. - b.
-Ensure compact administration services are appropriately provided for, contractual or otherwise. - c.
-Prepare and recommend the budget. - d.
-Maintain financial records on behalf of the commission.
+- (1) Seven voting members who are elected by the commission from the current membership of the commission. - (2) Two ex-officio members, consisting of one nonvoting member from a recognized national audiology professional association and one nonvoting member from a recognized national speech-language pathology association. - (3) One ex-officio, nonvoting member from the recognized membership organization of the audiology and speech-language pathology licensing boards. - (f) The ex-officio members shall be selected by their respective organizations. - (1) The commission may remove any member of the executive committee as provided in bylaws. - (2) The executive committee shall meet at least annually. - (3) The executive committee shall have the following duties: - a.
+Recommend to the entire commission changes to the rules or bylaws, changes to this compact legislation, fees paid by compact member states such as annual dues, and any commission compact fee charged to licensees for the compact privilege.